Use of vaccines in sheep and cattle

 Vaccine use in the UK

-The figures used to monitor vaccine uptake are the number of doses of vaccines authorised for use in cattle and sheep sold in the UK each year.
+The figures used to monitor estimated vaccine uptake are the number of doses of vaccines authorised for use in cattle and sheep sold in the UK each year.
 These are based on wholesaler data collated by Kynetec and provided by MSD Animal Health.

-The figures, whilst very useful, do not measure the effectiveness of the vaccines.
-The level of protection could be lower due to:
+The figures reported, while very useful, do not measure the effectiveness of the vaccines.

 • Incorrect storage conditions